 The two washing machines the company manufactured were:

 The King Washing Machine remained a product of the company until its demise; the Improved Handy did not.
-Later ads for HA Clemens do not mention other products such as their “Patent Automatic Weather Strip” and “baby jumpers.”
+Later ads for HA Clemens do not mention other products listed at that time such as their “Patent Automatic Weather Strip” and “baby jumpers.”

 Although a planing mill involved sharp-edged tools, particularly planers and saws of various types, Clemens factory had a fairly low accident count.
 This does not mean it was safer than say Robert Stewart’s Planing Mill.
 It may mean that fewer accidents were recorded or made the papers of the time.
 However, at least three workplace incidents did occur while Clemens was the sole owner.